rails/rails/guides/source/action_view_helpers.md

 <% end %>
 ```

-would output the following HTML:
+It would output the following HTML:

 ```html
 <a href="/profiles/1">